House of Dracula: Pre-production

 The film was announced initially with Bela Lugosi reprising his role as Dracula.
 When asked why Lugosi did not perform in either House of Frankenstein or House of Dracula, Malvern said that "he probably was working at a different studio [...] lots of actors were now free lance and the Screen Actor's Guild had formed around 1937".
 Film historian Gregory William Mank said Lugosi was just completing work in Genius at Work (1946) and would have had time to join the cast; he apparently received no offer for the role.
 Carradine instead portrayed Dracula, reprising his role from House of Frankenstein.
 Carradine spoke about playing Dracula in 1986: "I pity anyone who plays the part", adding "The role holds a curse greater than Hamlet!
 Give the audience Richard III, Othello, The Merchant of Venice and what will they remember?
 A Vampyer!"
 Carradine said his portrayal of Dracula was to be "as evil as possible for I learned long ago that if I wanted to continue to eat, villains find steadier work than artists".
 Carradine commented the script made Dracula into "a type of dope fiend.
 Instead of existing as the traditional vampire, he now was seeking out the help of a doctor to cure him of his vampirism by the use of medical means", adding "he knows he is doing something wrong, and yet he cannot stop himself.
 In Stoker's day it was more sexual regression than drugs".
 On getting an actor for the role of the Monster, Malvern noted: "Lon was the Wolf Man, Lugosi was making pictures over at Monogram and Karloff wouldn't have played the monster again if it meant a million dollars".
 Glenn Strange portrayed the role of Frankenstein's monster as he had done in House of Frankenstein.
-Lionel Atwill signed on to play Inspector Holtz—his fifth appearance in a Universal Frankenstein film, after playing Inspector Krogh in Son of Frankenstein (1939), the mayor in Frankenstein Meets the Wolf Man and Inspector Arnz in House of Frankenstein.
+Lionel Atwill signed on to play Inspector Holtz—his fifth appearance in a Universal Frankenstein film, after playing Inspector Krogh in Son of Frankenstein (1939), Dr. Boehmer in The Ghost of Frankenstein, the mayor in Frankenstein Meets the Wolf Man and Inspector Arnz in House of Frankenstein.
 Atwill died of bronchial cancer shortly after filming House of Dracula.